Regularized Halfspace Depth for Functional Data: Introduction

 \subsection{Regularized halfspace depth}

 In this work, we propose a new notion of functional depth called the regularized halfspace depth (RHD).
 We resolve the degeneracy issue by restricting the set of projection directions in the definition of the halfspace depth to the set of directions with reproducing kernel Hilbert space (RKHS) norm less than a given positive number $\ld \in (0, \infty)$.
 Indeed, the proposed RHD obtained in this fashion is non-degenerate over a general class of random functions.
-This allows for depth-based rankings if, for example, the underlying distribution of the random element is Gaussian. \autoref{figSim1} illustrates that the RHD is free of the degeneracy issue as shown by the green and yellow curves for small and large $\lambda$ values, while the original Tukey's halfspace depth, corresponding to the red curve with $\ld=\infty$, exhibits a degenerate behavior, since almost all observations have zero depth.
+This allows for depth-based rankings if, for example, the underlying distribution of the random element is Gaussian. \autoref{figSim1} illustrates that the RHD is free of the degeneracy issue as shown by the green and yellow curves for small and large $\lambda$ values; details about this simulation setup can be found in Section~S2.1 in the Supplemental Materials.
+Smaller $\lambda$ results in greater regularization, in which case the distribution of the depth values become more positive and dispersed, while the original Tukey's halfspace depth, corresponding to the red curve with $\ld=\infty$, exhibits a degenerate behavior, since almost all observations have zero depth.

-Details about this simulation setup can be found in \autoref{ssec_S2_1} in the Supplemental Materials.
-Smaller $\lambda$ results in greater regularization, in which case the distribution of the depth values become more positive and dispersed.

 A related but highly different projection-based Tukey's depth for functional data has been considered by \cite{CN08}, who proposed the random Tukey depth which defines the depth as the most severe extremity as seen along a \emph{fixed number} of random projections.
 The number of projections should not diverge to infinity because otherwise the random Tukey depth will approach Tukey's halfspace depth, which degenerates given functional observations.
 In contrast, our approach targets to utilize \emph{infinitely many} projections and thus is more sensitive against different types of extremeness; the degeneracy issue is resolved through regularizing the projections.
 These approaches both demonstrate the necessity of applying restrictions when defining functional depth through the infimum over projection directions.